aj-mot/merscope-analysis-caspase8-SARS-Cov-2/README.md

 The repository contains:

-- cellpose_segementation_vpt - code and data relating to cell segmentation using a custom Cellpose 2.0 model.
+- cellpose_segmentation_vpt - code and data relating to cell segmentation using a custom Cellpose 2.0 model.
 - r-seurat-analysis - R scripts for downstream analysis of segmented MERSCOPE data.
+- covid_infect_distance_calculation - Python code associated with calculating distances between cells and infected areas using output from Qupath

 Please see the README files contained in each of the above directories.